jackybourgeois/active-home-api-xmpp/docs/xmppAPI.md

 # Xmpp API

-An access to Active Home via XMPP.
+An XMPP access to Active Home.